China's earthquake survivors endure frigid temperatures and mourn the dead

 China’s earthquake survivors endure frigid temperatures and mourn the dead

-YANGWA, China (AP) — Surrounded by destruction, the relatives of an earthquake victim mourned her death Wednesday in temporary shelters and frigid temperatures high in the mountains of northwest China.
+YANGWA, China (AP) — Surrounded by destruction, survivors of an earthquake mourned the dead and endured a frigid cold in temporary shelters Wednesday, unsure how to rebuild their lives in the remote mountains of northwest China.

+“Look at this,” said Han Zhongmin, retrieving some belongings with his wife from the ruins of their house, built six years ago in Yangwa village.
+“My house turned into this overnight.”

-Houses caved in and crumbled in a Monday night earthquake that killed at least 131 people and injured more than 900 others, Chinese media reports said.
+Houses caved in and crumbled in a Monday night earthquake that killed at least 134 people and injured more than 900 others.
 Most of the casualties were in Gansu province and the rest in the neighboring province of Qinghai.

 In the predawn darkness, Ma Lianqiang stood next to the body of his deceased wife wrapped in blankets in a tent-like temporary shelter lit by a single overhead light.
 His wife was hit and buried by debris in her mother’s house, where she had gone to stay because she was ill.

-Ma and other members of his extended family survived despite extensive damage to their house in Yangwa, a village in Gansu province.
-His father pulled Ma’s son, whose back was injured, out of the rubble.
+Ma and other members of his extended family survived despite extensive damage to their house in Yangwa, which is in Gansu province.
+His father pulled Ma’s son, whose back was slightly injured, out of the rubble.
 His uncle said they heard the earthquake and then the house started collapsing.

 “We crawled out in fear,” the uncle, Ma Chengming, said.

-About 80,000 people have been resettled in Gansu, a provincial official said at a Wednesday news conference.
-Many spent the night in relief tents delivered to the area as temperatures plunged well below freezing.
+Nearly 15,000 homes collapsed in Gansu and more than 87,000 people have been resettled, provincial officials said at a Wednesday news conference.
+Many spent the night in shelters set up in the area as temperatures plunged well below freezing.

-To the north, searchers in Qinghai were looking for 16 people missing in an area where landslides had slammed into houses, according to state media.
-That total was down from 20 on Tuesday.
-The death toll in the province ticked up by four to 18, but there was no immediate confirmation if the four no longer missing in the landslides had been found dead.
+To the north, searchers in Qinghai were looking for 13 people missing in an area where landslides inundated two villages, partially burying homes.
+Excavators dug at the sea of soil, and rescue workers tried to break into some buried houses from the rooftops.

+The number missing was down from 16 earlier Wednesday.
+The death toll in the province had gone up again Wednesday afternoon according to a CCTV report.

-In Gansu, officials said at the news conference that the search and rescue effort had basically been completed by mid-afternoon Tuesday.
-The province’s death toll remained unchanged at 113 and the number of injured rose to 782.
+Gansu officials said their search and rescue effort had basically been completed by mid-afternoon Tuesday.
+The province’s death toll remained at 113 and the number of injured rose to 782.
 Together with 198 in Qinghai, that brought the total injured close to 1,000.

+Villagers in Yangwa bundled up against the cold and ate instant noodle soup being served in a tent of translucent green plastic sheeting.
+Han Fujun said more immediate concerns were on his mind than what to do about his destroyed home.

+“It’s still a problem to get enough to eat and stay warm,” he said inside the makeshift shelter.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.